Thoseyearsbrian/Aegis/Docs/en-US/README.md

 ## 🙌 Community Support

-If you find this project valuable, feel free to Star ⭐️ it.
-All rule updates are announced through our [Telegram](https://telegram.org) channels — you're welcome to subscribe and stay informed:
+If you find value in this project, please consider giving it a ⭐️ Star.
+All relevant updates will be announced via our [Telegram](https://telegram.org) notification channels — feel free to subscribe and stay informed.

-**Telegram Release Channel** - <a href="https://t.me/aegisupdates" target="_blank">Aegis Updates</a> : Publishes the latest rule versions, changelogs, and important announcements
+**Telegram Update Channel** – <a href="https://t.me/aegisupdates" target="_blank">Aegis Updates</a>: Publishes the latest rule versions, changelogs, and important announcements.

-**Telegram Community Group** - <a href="https://t.me/aegisdiscussion" target="_blank">Aegis Discussion</a> : Share suggestions, report false positives, and participate in collaborative rule development
+**Telegram Community Group** – <a href="https://t.me/aegisdiscussion" target="_blank">Aegis Discussion</a>: Open for suggestions, feedback, and collaborative contributions from the community.

----

-## 🚧 This project is archived

-This repository is now archived and no longer actively maintained.
-All contents are preserved for educational and research purposes only.

-🙏 Friendly reminder: If you have previously forked this repository, please consider deleting your fork to reduce potential risk.

-Thank you to everyone who followed, used, and supported this project along the way.
-Out of an abundance of caution, we have decided to pause development.
-Perhaps in the future, under more suitable circumstances, there may be a new beginning.

----

-Final Words

-Ideals are often full and beautiful, but reality can be harsh.
-With the experience I’ve gained—and your companionship—I will start anew.

-By the way, there’s actually an Easter egg hidden in this project.
-It may no longer hold much meaning, and no promises will be fulfilled even if you find it.
-But if you do, I hope it brings a knowing smile to your face.

-Thank you—and farewell.
-Until we meet again.